November 22, 2024

 Tips to prevent holiday fires and burns

-• Never use lighted candles near trees, boughs, curtains, drapes, or any flammable items.
+• Never use lighted candles near trees, boughs, curtains, drapes, or flammable items.

 • Keep decorative candles, lighters, and matches away from children.